php/php-langspec/spec/04-basic-concepts.md

 copy-on-write requirement.

-When an array-mutating operation is about to be performed on a given VStore X with an “Arr” type tag that participates in a deferred array copy relationship, the engine must find all of the VStores tagged “Arr-D” that point to the same array HStore that VStore X points to, make a copy of the array (using member-copy assignment to copy the
+When an array-mutating operation is about to be performed on a given VStore X with an “array” type tag that participates in a deferred array copy relationship, the engine must find all of the VStores tagged “Arr-D” that point to the same array HStore that VStore X points to, make a copy of the array (using member-copy assignment to copy the